 Worth getting out of bed for

 Norrbotten County is wonderfully wild, with vast stretches of tundra, mountains and forests.
 Guests can tour the Sámi (native Lapp) village in Flakaberg – 80km away from the hotel – or meet the Disney-film’s worth of furred creatures that graze in Treehotel’s forest surrounds: sociable reindeer and the odd moose or arctic fox.
 Britta and Kent can organise excursions that let you explore the great outdoors in full-throttle fashion.
 Hop on a husky or horse-drawn sled; go for a midnight-sun ride; bike, trek, ride a Segway or snowshoe-walk through the countryside; cross the Arctic Circle and scan the sky for glints of the Northern Lights, or strap on a pair of skis – the very brave can go skijoring, where a horse pulls you along.
 Snap-happy guests can join a Northern Lights photography tour too.
 Kayak, or go white-water rafting and ice fishing (until April) in the Lule river, and in summer the lakes close by are the ideal temperature for swimming in.
 The hotel has a zipline on site, with speedy sections for the accustomed.
 Take a day trip to the waterfall at Storforsen, where the water runs even when the banks are icy; and in December, it’s worth heading into Boden – an hour’s drive away – to visit the Christmas Market, where you can sip warming mulled wine and pick up some crafty souvenirs and ironic knitwear.
 Alternatively, relax in the tree sauna or hot tub onsite.
-From October 2015, guests can visit the Arctic bath, an eight-minute drive away near Bodtraskfors, which has refreshing cold baths, saunas and massage treatments in a building that resembles frozen kindling.
+Guests can visit fellow Smith spot Arctic Bath, an eight-minute drive away near Bodtraskfors, which has refreshing cold baths, saunas and massage treatments in a building that resembles frozen kindling.
 Then again, you could simply sit on your terrace with a suitably outdoorsy tome – may we suggest Walden, or perhaps Cheryl Strayed’s Wild – and fantasise about starting a new life in loftier climes.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have decamped from their designer treehouse in Sweden and unpacked their bottle of birch schnapps and notebooks filled with wildlife sketches, a full account of their fun-filled forest break will be with you.
 In the meantime, to intrigue your inner child, here's a postcard written on the back of a bark rubbing, from Treehotel in Sweden…